1946 African Mine Workers' Union strike: Bloody Tuesday

 In the wake of discontent following settlements that maintained the existing labour cost, Prime Minister Smuts issued War Measure NO. 1425 this measure which, " prohibiting gatherings of more than twenty persons on mining property without special permission," effectively ceased further organized trade union meetings.
-(African National Congress, Sept.
-12,1976, Monty Naicker).

 Following the suppression of the 1946 strike, union groups like The Communist Party of South Africa experienced brutal treatment at the hands of the existing government.
 Many of the parties leaders were indicted on charges of sedition and treason.
 "This was followed by a systematic series of measures to destroy the CPSA, culminating in the suppression of Communism Act in 1950."
 (Communist University, COSATU, 1946 mineworkers strike, press release, Aug.
 11, 2006).
 However, despite continual efforts through the media to define the strike as a failure this initial protest has had a lasting impact on South African politics.
 The formation and emergence of the National Union of Mineworkers (NUM) represents a direct lineage to these early union organizers.
-This organization, " arguably the heirs to the 1946 strike are currently engaged in a series of territorial disputes with the breakaway Association of Mineworkers and Construction Union (AMCU)."
-(Global Research, Aug.
+This organization, " arguably the heirs to the 1946 strike are currently engaged in a series of territorial disputes with the breakaway Association of Mineworkers and Construction Union (AMCU)."(Global Research, Aug.
 21, 2012.
 Chris Webb).